zx0r/ResilientNetworkArchitectures/README.md

 ##### Appendix B: Performance Benchmarks <a name="performance-benchmarks"></a>

-This appendix outlines the methodology and presents illustrative examples of performance benchmarks comparing circumvention protocols.
+This appendix outlines the methodology and presents illustrative examples of performance benchmarks comparing secure access architectures protocols.
 The benchmarks evaluate throughput, latency, CPU utilization, and stability under varying network conditions.

 ---